libgd/libgd/src/readme.txt

 /* Destroy it */
 gdImageDestroy(im);

+              int gdImageColorClosestAlpha(gdImagePtr im, int r, int g, int b, int a) _(FUNCTION)_
+                      gdImageColorClosest searches the colors which have
+                      been defined thus far in the image specified and returns the index of the color with RGBA values closest to those of the request.
+(Closeness is determined by Euclidian distance, which is used to determine the distance in four-dimensional
+                      color/alpha space between colors.)

+                      If no colors have yet been allocated in the image, gdImageColorClosestAlpha returns -1.

+                      When applied to a truecolor image, this function always succeeds in returning the desired color.

+                      This function is most useful as a backup method for choosing a drawing color when a palette-based image already contains gdMaxColors (256) colors and no more can be allocated.
+(This is not uncommon when working with existing palette-based PNG files that already use many colors.)
+See
+                      gdImageColorExactAlpha for a method of locating
+                      exact matches only.

+... inside a function ...
+gdImagePtr im;
+FILE *in;
+int red;
+/* Let's suppose that photo.png is a scanned photograph with
+        many colors. */
+in = fopen("photo.png", "rb");
+im = gdImageCreateFromPng(in);
+fclose(in);
+/* Try to allocate red, 50% transparent, directly */
+red = gdImageColorAllocateAlpha(im, 255, 0, 0, 64);
+/* If we fail to allocate red... */ if (red == (-1)) {
+        /* Find the _closest_ color instead. */
+        red = gdImageColorClosestAlpha(im, 255, 0, 0, 64);
+}
+/* Draw a dashed line from the upper left corner to the lower right corner */ gdImageDashedLine(im, 0, 0, 99, 99, red);
+/* ...
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);

               int gdImageColorClosestHWB(gdImagePtr im, int r, int g, int
                       b) _(FUNCTION)_
                       gdImageColorClosestHWB searches the colors which